steveforrest/RPSLS/README.md

 1. while writing the site i noticed an issue between clicking play game and Rules buttons where one would not replace the other instead they would stack on top of each other.

-2. Video wont display on modal
+2. Video wont display on modal - This was caused by a rogue line of code in the Java Script setting the display of the video to none.

-3. modal wont close when button is clicked
+3. Modal wont close when button is clicked - This was caused by several typos when resolved the modals closed as intended.

 ## Credits